The best accounting software makes it easier to keep good account records of profit and loss, as well as tax liabilities.

-The Starter package costs £8 a month plus VAT and is aimed at sole traders, contractors and small businesses.
+The Starter package is aimed at sole traders, contractors and small businesses.
 You can send unlimited quotes and 10 invoices, along with reconciling 25 bank transactions.
 Although it’s only a single user account it works with bank feeds, has a mobile app along with a customizable dashboard.

-The Business edition is £16.50 per month plus VAT and is aimed at growing businesses and limited companies.
+The Business edition is aimed at growing businesses and limited companies.
 This has the benefit of allowing unlimited quotes and invoices, plus you can reconcile unlimited bank transactions.
 It’s multi-user and lets you manage and submit VAT returns online.

-Finally, KashFlow has its Business and Payroll package, which costs £22.50 per month plus VAT, which has all of the aforementioned features along with added payroll functionality.
+Finally, KashFlow offers a Business and Payroll package, which has all of the aforementioned features along with added payroll functionality.
 At the time of writing KashFlow also had more competitive pricing based on an Annual payment plan, rather than the monthly costings shown above.
 If you’re happy to commit then that might offer savings.

 Best free accounting software